 For years, the notion of metamaterials has attracted the interest among the scientific community for their potential range of applications.
-Their attractiveness resides on the ability to exhibit customized behavior, specifically in the manipulation of waves, by engineering their internal structure.
+Their attractive resides on the ability to exhibit customized behavior, specifically in the manipulation of waves, by engineering their internal structure.
 While the concept was originated in the field of electromagnetism, with metamaterials that showed both negative permittivity and permeability [24], the idea rapidly extended to other areas.
-In regards of the present work, the focus is on the manipulation of acoustic waves, aiming at designing a metamaterial with enhanced sound attenuation capabilities in the low-frequency region, i.e. between 100 and 1000 Hz, where most common noise sources occur (see Fig. 1).
+In regards of the present work, the focus is on the manipulation of acoustic waves, aiming at designing a metamaterial with enhanced sound attenuation capabilities in the low-frequency region, i.e. below 1000 Hz, where most common noise sources occur (see Fig. 1).

 The first notions of acoustic metamaterials emerged two decades ago, when Ping Sheng and co-workers demonstrated the concept of local resonance with a metamaterial composed of rubber-coated lead spheres, acting as internal resonators, embedded in an epoxy matrix [14].
 Several other works followed, aiming at exploiting the local resonance phenomena involved in the production of frequency band gaps for improved acoustic attenuation in selected frequency regions.
-Beyond the early designs based on the combination of rubber-coated inclusions in a polymer matrix [4, 22, 25], examples including membranes as
+Beyond the early designs based on the combination of rubber-coated inclusions in a polymer matrix [4, 22, 25], examples including membranes as internal resonators [8, 11, 27], as well as periodic arrangements of pillars on a plate [1-3], have been explored, among others.
+Non-periodic acoustic metamaterial configurations based on irregularities and random structures have also been studied in the past years [5, 21].